Welcome to Fort Peck Community College

 FPCC granted its first associate degree in 1987.
 During the recent period of 2000 to 2008, FPCC has awarded certificates and associate degrees to 440 students.

-- Now Hiring FPCC has announced a full time position for a Welding Instructor.
+- Now Hiring Director of Student Support Services FPCC has announced the position of Director of Student Support Services.
 Learn More »